snaky666/portfolioA/replit.md

-# Flavorya - Trilingual Recipe Website
+# Aiieras - Trilingual Recipe Website

 ## Overview
-Flavorya is a static recipe website supporting three languages: Arabic (RTL), English, and French.
+Aiieras is a static recipe website supporting three languages: Arabic (RTL), English, and French.
 Users can browse recipes, filter by category, search, and save favorites to local storage.
-The site features a clean, modern design with a warm color palette.
+The site features a clean, modern design with Palm Oil and Coconut color palette.

 ## Project Structure
 ```